gryphonshafer/pnwquizzing/docs/policies_and_governance/youth_protection_practices.md

 ## Mandatory Incident Reporting

-Should anyone (youth, coach, parent, official, volunteer, etc.) become aware of any youth safety failure incidents, they are required to report the incident to either a coach, an official, or the District Coordinator.
-Any coach or official upon receiving a incident report shall summon the District Coordinator.
+Should anyone (youth, coach, parent, official, volunteer, etc.) become aware of any youth safety failure incidents, they are required to report the incident to either a coach, an official, or the Coordinator.
+Any coach or official upon receiving a incident report shall summon the Coordinator.

-The District Coordinator and any others receiving a report shall:
+The Coordinator and any others receiving a report shall:

 - *Listen attentively and stay calm.* Acknowledge that it takes courage to report abuse or harassment.
 Be encouraging, but remain neutral; do not express shock, horror, or disbelief.
 - *Assure privacy but not confidentiality.* Explain that you will have to tell someone about the abuse or harassment to make it stop and ensure that it doesn't happen to others.